Founder

 Upon Elaine’s return to Florence, while mourning her mother’s passing, she returned to a single thought: if her photos had such a positive effect on her mother, perhaps they could offer comfort to other patients and families, to take their minds off their illnesses if only for a few moments.
 Because of this experience with her mother, Elaine’s mission now is to place colorful, soothing photographs of nature and beautiful places from around the world in hospitals.
 Her wish is to give hope and comfort to patients and their families, visitors, and caregivers to help soften the often stressful hospital experience.
 Elaine’s hope is that those who view her photos will feel the joy and love she felt while photographing the scenes for them.
 The requests for her photos are increasing.
 There are so many hospitals with white walls that her mission is endless.
 Elaine is humbled and encouraged to continue because of the enthusiastic, positive feedback from patients and hospital staff who are already viewing her photos in hospitals.
 Elaine received the 2010-11 Global Alumni Service to Humanity Award for Zone 31 from the Rotary Foundation of Rotary International for her work with Healing Photo Art.

 The Foundation for Photo/Art in Hospitals, Inc., was incorporated in the USA as a non-profit organization in November 2002 to allow the photo project to expand.
-To present, more than 10,000 photos have been placed in over 500 healthcare facilities on all 7 continents.
+To present, more than 12,000 photos have been placed in almost 700 healthcare facilities on all 7 continents.